mitengelsk/mitengelsk.github.io/README.md

 ## Welcome to mitEngelsk
+I offer proofreading on a freelance basis for a variety of materials including manuscripts, business materials, and resumes.
+I specialize in theses and dissertations, especially in the humanities and social sciences.

-I offer proofreading on a freelance basis.
-Proofread final draf5s can be returned to you in as littele as an hour.
+Proofread final drafts can be returned to you in as litte as an hour.
 Drafts can be returned with tracked changes and boxes to accept or deny changes.
 Care is taken to preserve the substance and meaning of the work.
 I can help reduce word count, fix grammar issues, expand your vocabulary, tend to structure, and anything else you may need.

 A professional editor can provide:
 - Personalised feedback.